Flappizy/data-structures/README.md

 # data-structures-all-langs
-A repository that contains explanations and (custom) implementations of the most popular data structures in various languages.
+A repository that contains explanations and (custom) implementations of the most popular data structures in C#.

 # The Goal
 Hi friend, welcome 🎉.